Get in touch

 Art:

 Our Art focus this term has been exploring colours.
 We have recapped our learning about primary and secondary colours and learnt how to make, describe and use a range of hues to make different colours.
 We learnt that when mixing hues, we need to use a different amount of colour depending if we want a lighter or darker hue.
-For example, to make a darker purple we would need to add more blue then red.
+For example, to make a darker green we would need to add more blue then yellow.

 School Updates